DarkPhantom738/segmentation-failure-analysis/README.md

 ## Research questions

-**RQ1 — Recoverability, dependence, and control.** How closely are anatomical recoverability, functional dependence, and controllability related within a three-dimensional medical segmentation network?
+**RQ1.** How closely are anatomical recoverability, functional dependence, and controllability related within a three-dimensional medical segmentation network?

 We test this with three complementary probes on the same frozen U-Net: fold-safe linear probing (can anatomy be read out?), spatial mean ablation (does the layer need intact spatial structure?), and probe-aligned editing with matched random controls (does a decoded direction selectively move the output?).

-**RQ2 — Reliability without control.** Even when decoded anatomical directions are unsuitable for controlling the output, can the underlying representation still contribute to reliability assessment?
+**RQ2.** Even when decoded anatomical directions are unsuitable for controlling the output, can the underlying representation still contribute to reliability assessment?

 We hypothesized that disagreement between an anatomical property estimated from the hidden representation and the same property measured from the final mask could expose failures that conventional confidence does not capture.
 For example, the representation may indicate one tumor composition while the final segmentation expresses another, even when the output probabilities appear confident.